In-N-Out Burger 'testing market' for New Zealand stores

 "In-N-Out would be the kind of brand that any city would love to have, but particularly it will be a focus for some of these big destination centres whether it be 277 Broadway or Sylvia Park, it's the type of brand that these centres would love to attract."

-In-N-Out Burger and Shake Shack would be brands that would attract shoppers to these centres, he said, and would be considered big wins by the centre operators.
+In-N-Out Burger and Shake Shack would attract shoppers to these shopping centres, he said, and would be considered big wins by the centre operators.

 Wilkinson's pick is that In-N-Out could open its first New Zealand store within the Commercial Bay development in downtown Auckland, scheduled to open later this year.